-There are several ingredients in cooking up successful software to run a business today.
+There are several ingredients in cooking up successful software.
 Basic differences in approach will significantly inform the outcome.
 Without adding this idea to the specific list below, let me just say that the first mistake almost everyone makes; not just programmers.
 Is in forgetting that programming like capitalism is rooted in principles, it's governed by rules that produce, and this is key: Predictable Results.

 Top Ten Obscure Mistakes That Kill Profit By Reducing Predictability